 Moreover, boarding the fact that goods and services are often intertwined can be a challenge.
 However, there’s no need to be in-depth.
 It should suffice to use your child’s favorite game or toy as an example.

-Tell them in simple terms about the team that worked to make the product and other behind the scene work such as transport.
+Tell them in simple terms about the team that worked to make the product and others behind the scene work such as transport.
 You can even reference the workers who they’ve likely witnessed stocking shelves or thriving transport trucks.

 Explain that all of these people must be paid, and that’s why services or goods have value.